Trevor Noah Trashes Donald Trump And GOP On ‘The Daily Show’

 “That’s like waiting three hours for a pizza delivery, and when you open the box, the delivery guy has his d**k in the middle of it,” Noah said to much laugher and applause.

 Noah’s jokes have been winning over viewers.
 According to Showbuzz Daily, Noah attracted 900,000 viewers on Thursday evening.
 On Wednesday, he attracted 911,000 viewers, and on Tuesday, he gathered 921,000.
-Trevor Noah is attracting about 200,000 more viewers each night when compared to exactly one year ago.
+Trevor Noah is attracting about 200,000 more viewers a night when compared to exactly one year ago.

 As Bloomberg notes, Donald Trump has inspired a new golden age of late-night comedy.